sysdiglabs/terraform-aws-secure-for-cloud/use-cases/nontf-org-three-cross-account-k8s-theat-compliance.md

     - Pre-Existing organizational-cloudtrail
       - Cloudtrail-SNS activated (in management account)
       - Cloudtrail-S3 is not in the management account, but in a log-archive member account
-    - Sysdig features: Threat-detection and Compliance for all org accounts.
+    - Sysdig features: Threat-detection and Compliance for selected org accounts.
 No image scanning
 - Due to dynamic nature of customer's environment, a heavy programmatically ops tooling are used (not including Terraform) .
 - A summary of the required resources/permissions will be done, so they're provisioned for the Secure for Cloud features to work.

 ## Infrastructure Solution

 As a quick summary we'll need
-- Organizational Management Account
+- Organizational **Management** Account
     - Pre-Existing organizational-cloudtrail with SNS activated
-    - (optional) CloudBench Role for compliance
-- Logs member account
+- Member Account - **Logs Account**
     - Pre-Existing S3 bucket
-- Member account (for Sysdig compute resources, existing account or new one)
+    - Create a specific role for CrossAccount S3 access
+- Member Account - **Sysdig Compute Account**
+    - Pre-Existing K8s cluster for cloud-connector (SFC compute)
-    - Cloudtrail-SNS-SQS wiring, from organizational cloudtrail into cloud-connector compute module
+    - Crate a Cloudtrail-SNS-SQS wiring, from organizational cloudtrail into cloud-connector compute module
-    - CloudBench Role for compliance
-    - K8s cluster for cloud-connector (Sysdig compute workload for threat detection)
-- Rest of member accounts
-    - CloudBench Role for compliance
+- **Member Account(s)**
+    - Sysdig ReadOnly Compliance role setup

 Note:
 - All event ingestion resource (cloudtrail-sns, and cloudtrail-s3 bucket) live in same `AWS_REGION` AWS region.
   Otherwise, contact us, so we can alleviate this limitation.

 ![three-way k8s setup](./resources/org-three-way.png)

 We suggest to
-- start with secure for cloud, cloud-connector module required infrastructure wiring and deployment (this will cover threat-detection side)
+- start with Cloud-Connector module required infrastructure wiring and deployment; this will cover threat-detection side
 - then move on to Compliance role setup
   <br/><br/>